 - How do your personal attributes and life experiences relate to your potential as a master’s degree prepared nurse and/or advanced practice nurse in your selected specialty?

 - How do you see yourself as a leader and advocate for patients in your future practice setting?

 Your statement should not exceed three pages and use a standard format of single-spaced, 12-point font with 1-inch margins.
 You may submit this document at the time of application or after by way of the Admissions Uploader.

 - 5. Online Interview

-You are required to complete and interview through an online portal called HireVue, during which you will be recorded answering a brief selection of questions regarding your interests in the field of nursing and the Traditional Master of Science, Nursing program.
-This interview can be recorded at any time.
-However, we ask that you do so only after you have completed and submitted an application.
+You are required to complete an interview through an online portal called HireVue.
+You will answer four brief questions and your responses will be recorded.
+This interview can be completed at any time.
+However, we ask that you do so only after you have completed and submitted your application.
 Further details, instructions, and links to the online portal can be found here.